Nodeguardians/ng-questplay/README.md

 Welcome guardian.
 The road out will be treacherous, but remember, fortune favors the brave.

-`ng-questplay` is a lightweight CLI-based application that helps you manage your quests as you venture out into [the wilderness](https://nodeguardians.io/) to complete quests and fulfill your duty as a **Node Guardian**.
+`ng-questplay` is a lightweight CLI-based application that helps you manage your quests as you venture out into [the wilderness](https://nodeguardians.io/) to complete quests and fulfill your duty as a _Node Guardian_.

 ## Getting Started

-Fork this repository and install the [NG Validation Github Application](https://github.com/apps/node-guardians-beta) onto it.
+Fork this repository and install[our Github Application](https://github.com/apps/node-guardians-beta) onto it.

-Afterwhich, clone the forked repo onto your local device:
+After which, clone the forked repo onto your local device:

 ```
 git clone https://github.com/Nodeguardians/ng-questplay.git`